adobe/aepsdk_flutter/README.md

 As part of the initialization code, make sure that you set the SDK wrapper type to `Flutter` before you start the SDK.

-Here is an example of initializing the SDK with AEPCore and AEPAssurance as done in the example app found in this repository:

 ### iOS:

 Add the initialization code in [AppDelegate.m or AppDelegate.swift](/example/ios/Runner/AppDelegate.m#L9) file of the generated iOS project.